suzani_scene (1).jpg

 All the Suzanis are with me on consignment

-I provide clients with the cost of a Suzani.
+I provide clients with the cost of Suzanis

-buyers have to make direct payments in usd to Bukhara for suzanis if possible please.
+buyers have to make all payments online in usd directly to Bukhara for their chosen suzanis please

 COLLEEN+%3A+PHOTOGRAPHY.jpg